OpenStarbound/OpenStarbound/README.md

 ### Bug Fixes
 * Invalid character inventories are updated when loading in, allowing players to swap inventory mods with pre-existing characters.
+* Starbound has a bug where garbage data is saved along with worlds, which bloats the files and can delete ship worlds on servers.
+OpenStarbound removes this garbage data when the file is at least 5% bloated, fixing the issue.
+* If both server and client are at least OpenStarbound 0.15, modifying a single status property will no longer re-send every status property.
 ### Misc
 * Player functions for saving/loading, modifying the humanoid identity, manipulating the inventory.
 [Documentation](https://github.com/OpenStarbound/OpenStarbound/blob/main/doc/lua/openstarbound.md)
 * Character swapping (rewrite from StarExtensions, currently command-only: `/swap name` case-insensitive, only substring required)